Mastering the Bear Put Spread: Setup, Adjustments, and Strategic Insights

 4. Closing the Spread Early

-If the stock price moves as expected, and you’ve captured a significant portion of your maximum profit, consider closing the spread early to lock in gains.
+If the stock price moves in your favor and you’ve captured a significant portion of the potential profit:

 Practical Tips for Success